solo-io/bumblebee/README.md

 rm -rf $HOME/.bumblebee/
 ```

-If you built `bee` using as root or via sudo, remove the following directory:
+If you built `bee` as root or via sudo, remove the following directory:

 ```bash
 rm -rf /root/.bumblebee